Tesora/tesora-trove-specs/specs/mitaka/replication-affinity.rst

 other cases where Nova is unable to create the replica (affinity chosen, but different AZ's); in these cases the replica will likely fail as well.

-In order to easier create a replication set with affinity (or anti-affinity), the behaviour for create will also be changed to allow 'None' as the value for --replica_of, if --replica_count is specified.
-This will have the effect of creating the 'master' node first before creating the replicas.
-It will also mean that taking a backup is unneccessary, speeding up the entire process.

 The Trove show command will also be modified to show the 'locality' value (i.e. the server_group policy), if it exists.